Pusahispida/CanSimulator/README.md

 The purpose of this simulator is to send simulated vehicle data through CAN bus.

+GUI is done with QT own libraries, its ugly.

 ## Directory structure

 ## Build and usage

 Build can be done using the 'build.sh' script.
+You can test this simulator with virtual CAN interface (vCAN).
 CAN bus initialization can be done using for example './can_init.sh can0 500000'.
 Basic usage of CAN simulator:
 Available commands can be listed using